smolt/ldc-iphone-dev/README.md

 - Make prebuilt binaries
 - Ability to run on iPhone Simulator
 - Build universal libs (support sim and device in one lib)
-- Make symbolic debugging work better - this is much improve since Xcode 6.3.1.
+- Make symbolic debugging work better - this is much improved since Xcode 6.3.1.
 - Update to future release LDC 0.16.0 (DMD FE 2.067)

 Back burner